-Two different types of assignable GPU accelerated tasks are available, NB and PME.
-Each PP rank has a NB task that can be offloaded to a GPU.
+Two different types of assignable GPU accelerated tasks are available, (short-range) nonbonded and PME.
+Each PP rank has a nonbnonded task that can be offloaded to a GPU.
 If there is only one rank with a PME task (including if that rank is a PME-only rank), then that task can be offloaded to a GPU.
 Such a PME task can run wholly on the GPU, or have its latter stages run only on the CPU.

-Limitations are that PME on GPU does not support PME domain decomposition, so that only one PME task can be offloaded to a single GPU assigned to a separate PME rank, while NB can be decomposed and offloaded to multiple GPUs.
+Limitations are that PME on GPU does not support PME domain decomposition, so that only one PME task can be offloaded to a single GPU assigned to a separate PME rank, while the nonbonded can be decomposed and offloaded to multiple GPUs.

 GROMACS version 2019: